Academic Requirements

 Policies & Procedures

 Dropping/withdrawing from a course: Students may withdraw from an individual course and receive a W for the course up until the 10th week of the semester.
-Note: Students dropping between the eighth and 10th week must do so in person in the registrar’s office.
-While there is no academic penalty, patterns of many W’s over time can affect academic progress and financial aid as well as have an effect on graduate school applications.
+While there is no academic penalty, patterns of many W’s over time can affect academic progress and financial aid and graduate school applications.

 Course Overload Policy: students must have approval to register for 18 or more credits; the requirements vary depending on the number of credits sought.
 Students must complete the appropriate form and have it signed before they will be able to enroll in additional courses.